vaishnavv04/Cursorfor3D/README.md

 	cd backend
 	npm start
 	```
-	The server listens on `http://localhost:5000` and maintains a TCP connection to Blender MCP.
+	The server listens on `http://localhost:5000` (configurable via `PORT`) and maintains a TCP connection to Blender MCP.

 2. **Frontend + Electron shell**
 	```powershell